webpagearshi/Operationalizing-ML/starter_files/README.md

 >![Benchmarking](https://github.com/webpagearshi/Operationalizing-ML/blob/master/starter_files/Images/Step6-Benchmark.sh%20log-b.JPG "Benchmarking")
 >![Benchmarking](https://github.com/webpagearshi/Operationalizing-ML/blob/master/starter_files/Images/Step6-Benchmark.sh%20log-c.JPG "Benchmarking")

-Now that we have used Azure to configure a cloud based machine learning production model, deployed and consumed it we will move to the next section where we will use Python SDK to create, publish and consume a Pipeline.
+Now that I have used Azure to configure a cloud based machine learning production model, deployed and consumed it I will move to the next section where we will use Python SDK to create, publish and consume a Pipeline.

 *Step 7*: Create , Publish and Consume a Pipeline

 > a.
-We will use the Auto ML Experiment which we have already run and the compute cluster we created earlier to create the Pipeline
+I used the Auto ML Experiment which I had already run and the compute cluster which I created earlier to create the Pipeline

 >Pipeline Created